Death of Prince Alexandre

 Prince Alexandre suffered of heart problems since he was young, as well as several members of the Belgian Royal Family (both King Leopold III and King Baudouin died of heart issues), and he underwent heart surgery in the USA when he was 15.
 His open-heart operation induced Princess Lilian to become interested in medicine, and to create the “Fondation cardiologique Princesse Lilian”.Belgian Royals

-Tagged Biography, Death, Prince Alexandre.
+Tagged Biography, Death, Prince Alexandre of Belgium.